J-O-S-I-E/applied-ai-system-project/README.md

 # → http://localhost:5173
 ```

-Open `http://localhost:5173` in your browser.
-The app works without the Gemini key — only the AI explanation step is skipped.
+Open `http://localhost:5173`.
+The app works without a Gemini key — only the AI explanation and RAG embedding steps are skipped.

+> **First AI request**: The Chroma vector store is built automatically on the first `/api/ai-schedule` call.
+This takes ~30 seconds as it embeds all PDF chunks using Gemini.
+Subsequent requests load from the persisted store instantly.

 ---